-How to File for Pandemic Unemployment Assistance: a State-by-State Guide
+Newly (or Still) Jobless?
+How to File for Pandemic Unemployment Assistance

-The Pandemic Unemployment Assistance program has had a rocky start.
+The Pandemic Unemployment Assistance program had a rocky start, but it’s now in full effect nationwide.

 The Penny Hoarder analyzed the application process in all 50 states, plus Washington, D.C.
 We compiled the information into an interactive map that shows you how to file in each state.

-This guide will explain how to file for Pandemic Unemployment Assistance.
-Here’s what you need to know.
+This guide will explain everything you need to know to file for Pandemic Unemployment Assistance.

 What Is Pandemic Unemployment Assistance?